 The resident assistants (RAs) are also members of one of these programs and provide these living-learning communities with special programming such as faculty lectures, debates and trivia nights.
 Participation in a living-learning community is a great way for an Honors student to connect with spirited, ambitious, and studious individuals dedicated to academics and a rich social life.
 Placement is through AU's Housing and Dining Programs.

-Hughes is also home to the Office for Honors and Scholars Programs, and so the staff, tea, and event flyers add another layer of warmth and support for students in Hughes.
+The halls are also home to the Office for Honors and Scholars Programs, and so the staff, tea, and event flyers add another layer of warmth and support for students in Hughes.

 How to Apply